shadoll/moma/AI_AGENT.md

 ### Development Workflow

-1. Read the current code and understand the structure
+1. Read the current code and understand the architecture
 2. Check the TODO list for pending tasks
 3. Implement features incrementally
 4. Test changes by running the app with `uv run python main.py [directory]`
-5. Update TODO list as tasks are completed
+5. Update tests as needed
 6. Ensure backward compatibility

 ### Key Components

 - `RenamerApp`: Main application class inheriting from Textual's App
 - `MediaTree`: Custom Tree widget with file-specific styling
-- `get_media_tracks`: Function to extract media track information
+- `MediaExtractor`: Coordinates multiple specialized extractors
+- `MediaFormatter`: Formats extracted data for TUI display
+- Various extractor classes for different data sources
-- Various helper functions for formatting and detection
+- Various formatter classes for different data types

+### Extractor Architecture

+Extractors are responsible for gathering raw data from different sources:
+- Each extractor inherits from no base class but follows the pattern of `__init__(file_path)` and `extract_*()` methods
+- The `MediaExtractor` class coordinates multiple extractors and provides a unified `get()` interface
+- Extractors return raw data (strings, numbers, dicts) without formatting

+### Formatter Architecture

+Formatters are responsible for converting raw data into display strings:
+- Each formatter provides static methods like `format_*()`
+- The `MediaFormatter` coordinates formatters and applies them based on data types
+- Formatters handle text styling, color coding, and human-readable representations

 ### Future Enhancements